pui-sum-rv/lab1/README.md

 You can think of the whole HSV color space as a cylinder.
 The height on the cylinder corresponds to how dark the pixel is, the distance from the center tells you how non-gray it is, and the angle tells you which color the pixel is.

 There are many color spaces each with its uses.
-One other color space we'll mention in **YCbCr**.
+One other color space we'll mention is **YCbCr**.
 Y is the **luma** component, similar to the Value in HSV.
 Cb is the **blue-difference chroma component**, i.e. how blue should this pixel be tinted.
 Similarly, Cr is the **red-difference chroma component**, which tells you how much should a pixel be tinted red.
 Even with a different type of representation, each YCbCr is capable of showing all RGB images.

 ![ycbc](https://i.postimg.cc/w38tBfgD/rgb-to-ycrcb.png)